SkjalgN/Web-Development/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Only did the first Assignment.
-This was purely html and css
+This was purely html, js, and css.

   <a>
     <img src="Exercise1/images/screen.png" alt="frontpage">